YuzuJS/web-dev-training/README.md

 ## session 01
 - Introduce basic html and css concepts.
 - Where to place css and js.
+- The importance of a normalize or reset css stylesheet.
 - How to query an element and add an event listener.
 - Mention standard bodies - W3C and WhatWG.
 - [Sample html](sample-html/index.html)